 But two days later I called his home and spoke to Chaya.
 In the background I heard voices talking in an excited, almost joyful manner.
 They sounded not like mourners but like people who were sharing their experiences with a delightful friend.
 And this did start a poem.

-I called Chaya on the phone
+That morning I called Chaya on the phone

 Later I heard that over a thousand people came to the shiva.
 It made me think of Rashi’s comment on the third verse of Shir HaShirim, comparing a good name to fragrant oil poured forth, because the pleasant aroma is diffused far and wide.